Published: 10th August 2023

 “Schools should carefully consider whether requiring a branded item is the most cost-effective way of achieving the desired result for their uniform.”
 Department of Education

 On 30 June 2023, The House of Commons published a second report on school uniform costs in England.
-The 2023 document reiterates the 2021 guidelines, reinforcing the notion that instead of providing financial assistance for parents struggling to purchase school uniforms, schools should aim to make items affordable for all.
+The 2023 document reiterates the 2021 guidelines, reinforcing the notion that instead of providing financial assistance for parents struggling to purchase school uniforms, schools should aim to make it affordable for all.

 Savings on Back-to-School Essentials